 I completely understand this.
 I haven’t come across statistics one way or the other, but it seems mature couples are at least seeking therapy to help overcome their problems.
 Based on their considerable life experience, they may have enough self-awareness (I’m hoping, yes) to realize they need clarity and new skills to navigate their way after a betrayal has occurred.
 Time, energy, finances and emotions have been heavily invested and seeing that slip away can prove daunting for some.
 Starting over may not be appealing either.
 Who will want me at this age?
 What do I have to offer?
 People who consider themselves to be past their prime can fall victim to negative chatter that undermines their self-worth and positive attributes.
 As a mature woman, I get why that would happen.
 I never feed into the negative, but there are some definite challenges at this stage of the game.
 At the opposite end, a partner may finally figure out, or acknowledge, they have grown in a different direction and don’t wish to remain with their spouse any longer.
 Love ebbs, flows – and can definitely wane.

 Younger couples don’t necessarily take proactive steps when issues are afoot.
 The assumption may be: we’re still new at this, there’s time to work it out, or I can always get a divorce.
 The investment is limited compared to a mature couple.
 The honeymoon phase is still a thing, hormones are stronger and the body is flush with excitement.
-Make up sex takes care of a lot of the irritations in the short run; the long run – not so much.
-But who’s really thinking of the long run at this point?
+Makeup sex takes care of a lot of the irritations in the short run; the long run – not so much.
+But who’s really thinking of the long run at that point?
 In your 20s it’s hard to visualize life in your 50s and 60s.
 Idealized versions, sure, but the real deal?
 Those ages seem like such a long way off.
 “No worries.
-We’ll get there, when we get there – if we get there.”
+We’ll get there when we get there – if we get there.”

 *(Cathy Chambliss: email@example.com)